-Before you start speaking to providers of care services it is helpful to have a general understanding of what care usually costs and what parts you can sometimes get for free.
-Remember the family solicitor or financial advisor will not always know the answers on this question.
+Before you start speaking to providers of elderly care services it is helpful to have a general understanding of what care usually costs and what parts you can sometimes get for free.
+Check out our home care costs here.
+Remember the family solicitor or financial adviser will not always know the answers to this question.

-The ‘all care is free’ idea is a myth inadvertently perpetrated by the media and the government which is highly misleading to so many families – indeed this is the number one frustration we encounter when working with families.
+The ‘all care is free’ idea is a myth inadvertently perpetrated by the media and the government which is highly misleading to so many families, this is the number one frustration we encounter when working with families.

-Care homes: Cost around £800 – £2000 per week.
+Cost around £1200 to £3000 per week.
 Care homes vary in price depending on quality and location.
-At the higher end would typically be a care home which only accept self funding clients and does not sell any of its rooms to local authorites.
+At the higher end would typically be a care home which only accepts self-funding clients and does not sell any of its rooms to local authorities.

 The costs associated with care home should be split into 3 categories:

 - The hotel costs (around 70% of the costs).
 These costs are only paid by the local authority if the resident has assets less than £32,750.
 As such, these days that does not apply to very many people, particularly if they own their own house.